nmarian85/cloudera.cloud/README.md

 cdp ml create-workspace --generate-cli-skeleton > create_cml.json && \
 python3 scripts/cml_mgmt.py --no-dryrun --action install --env lab --cdp-env-name ${DEVO_ENV_NAME} --cml-cluster-name ${DEVO_ENV_NAME}-cml01 --json-skel create_cml.json
 ```
+- Re-run the DEVO2 TF code for enabling https access to the EKS Control Plane.
+- Allow the jumphost role admin access to the EKS CP.

 ## Enabling the CDW service
 For enabling the CDW service we are going to use the following procedure.
 This is only needed when enabling the CDW service; for installing the virtual warehouses you will use the standard automation part of this repo.